devopsgroup-io/catapult/README.md

 Catapult manages free Domain Validation (DV) certificates compliments of Cloudflare and Let's Encrypt automatically for all of your websites and optionally manages purchased certificates.

 It's important to note that certificates are not dependent on protocols.
-Many vendors tend to use the phrase "SSL/TLS certificate", it may be more accurate to call them "certificates for use with SSL and TLS", since the protocols are determined by your server configuration, not the certificates themselves.
-It's likely you will continue to see certificates referred to as SSL certificates because at this point that’s the term more people are familiar, however, we're just calling them "certificates".
+Many vendors tend to use the phrase "SSL/TLS certificate", it may be more accurate to call them "certificates for use with SSL and TLS" since the protocols are determined by your server configuration, not the certificates themselves.
+It's likely you will continue to see certificates referred to as SSL certificates because at this point that’s the term more people are familiar with, however, we're just calling them "certificates".

 **Browser Compatibility**